mighty-gerbils/gerbil/doc/guide.md

 ### XML

 Gerbil supports XML and HTML with the `:std/xml` library.
+The library supports parsing and manipulation with Oleg's SSAX/SXPath and provides some additional facilities for processing SXML.

-The library uses `libxml2` to parse XML and HTML and converts it to the standard Scheme SXML representation.
+Optionally, when configured so, the library can also use `libxml2` to parse XML and real world HTML.
-It also provides routines for searching and selecting content from SXML trees, as well as XML/HTML output routines.

-Because of the `libxml2` foreign dependency, the `:std/xml` library is not built by default.
-You can build it by editing `std/build-features.ss` to set `(enable libxml #t)` and rerunning the std library build script as described earlier in the guide.
+The `libxml2` dependent components are not built by default.
+You can build them by editing `std/build-features.ss` to set `(enable libxml #t)` and rerunning the std library build script as described earlier in the guide.

 For example, here is a parse of the bing front page without scripts, style, and CDATA: